osohq/oso/languages/python/docs/dev-tools/debugger.rst

 ``s[tep]``
 ----------

-Evaluate one goal.
+Evaluate one goal (one instruction on the Polar VM).
 This is *very* low level.

 .. code-block:: terminal